daniel-samson/c-application-template/docs/quick-start-with-clion.md

 # Quickstart guid with clion
 1. Open project
+2. In CMake options
+    1. add: -DENABLE_ASAN=ON
     2. In the generator field, set it to "Let CMake Decide"
 3. Build project

 ### AddressSanitizer